(image credit: as marked)

 - Zong Feng Yan (宗峰岩) as Wu Hen Gong Zi (无痕公子).
 Serial Rapist.
 Wow, just wow.
 I didn’t know why they created his character and just plain kill him off right there.
 Like a mini case and showed how Ji Yao Hua wanted to just kill Chu Li Mo right there (and how she was torn, etc).
 But other than that, it seemed like just one of those side characters that could do without for the plot.

 - Wang Kui Rong (王奎荣) as Prince Zhu (朱王爺).
 Leng Xue’s adopted father.
 I seriously was convinced he was involved with killing all the people of Leng Xue’s tribe.
 I totally fell for it.
 Although, I know An Shi Geng couldn’t be trusted but Prince Zhu made it suspicious at times.
-It wasn’t later when he was finally controlled and imprisoned that I was a bit more convinced he wasn’t at fault.
+It wasn’t until later when he was finally controlled and imprisoned that I was a bit more convinced he wasn’t at fault.

 Friendships / Romances / Others: